Flame442/FlameCogs/README.md

 ### Usage

 `[p]gamevoice <argument>`
 Alias `[p]gv <argument>`

 `[p]gamevoice set`
 Sets the voice channel you are in to only work with the game you are playing.
 Any activity will count, including Spotify, so make sure discord thinks you are doing the correct activity.
 This command is only usable by the guild owner and bot owner.

 `[p]gamevoice reset`
 Resets the voice channel you are in to defaults.
 Will remove ALL permissions, not just those set by the cog, making it completely open.
+This command is only usable by the guild owner and bot owner.

 `[p]gamevoice listroles`
 Lists all the roles created for games on the server.
 This command is only usable by the guild owner and bot owner.

 `[p]gamevoice deleterole <name>`
 Delete a role from the server.
 Also removes that game's restrictions from all channels.
 Case sensitive.
 Use `[p]gv listroles` to see all roles.
 This command is only usable by the guild owner and bot owner.
 Alias `[p]gamevoice delrole <name>`

 `[p]gamevoice recheck`
 Force a recheck of your current game.
 Use this if you are playing the correct game and it does not let you join.

 ## Hangman